-Hillary Schultz has been a practicing clinician since 2002.
+Hillary Schultz is the owner and CEO of the practice.
+Hillary has been a practicing clinician since 2002.
 She graduated from Ohio University with an undergraduate degree in special education and a graduate degree in counselor education.
 Hillary is known to be supportive, yet has a direct, solution focused approach.
-She is considered genuine, empathetic and has a high regard to ethical and legal standards of practice.
+She is considered genuine, empathetic, and has a high regard to ethical and legal standards of practice.
 Hillary started her career as an outpatient counselor helping adults and older adults in a community mental health setting.
 She has performed contract work with the juvenile court systems as well as state children’s services boards.
 Prior to starting her own practice, Hillary spent several years serving as an administrator in long-term residential settings.
 Hillary is experienced in helping both adolescents and adults with severe mental illness, various mood disorders, substance abuse and dependency disorders, disorders related to anxiety, disorders related to compulsions, behavioral disorders, those with LBGTQ+ related issues, and those who are sexual offenders.

 Throughout the years, Hillary has additionally enjoyed developing and facilitating trainings for the community and professionals.
 She has had extensive post-graduate training related to community and individual crisis, drug and alcohol dependency, as well as working with multi-ethnic populations and various religious cultures.
 She has served on several boards and coalitions aimed at helping the undeserved populations.
 She also works with non-profit agencies as a consultant developing treatment programs and helping them with development work.
-Hillary is passionate about her work related to suicide prevention and particularly enjoys working one-on-one with adolescents and women and helping them with related issues.
+Hillary is passionate about her work related to suicide prevention and serving those in marginalized communities.
+She specializes in both program and leadership development and couples counseling services.